trident-project/trident/doc/source/annotated_example.rst

 ----------------------------------------------------

-Here we create a projection of the density field along the x axis of the dataset, and then overplot the path the :class:`~trident.LightRay` takes through the simulation, before saving it to disk.
+Here we create a projection of the density field along the x axis of the dataset, and then overplot the path the :class:`~trident.light_ray.LightRay` takes through the simulation, before saving it to disk.
 The ``annotate_ray()`` operation should work for any volumentric plot, including slices, and off-axis plots::